-That’s part of what we’re doing at FirstBoard.io – bringing the women who are have been technology operating leaders, they have been part of multiple IPOs, acquisitions.
+That’s part of what we’re doing at FirstBoard.io – bringing the women who have been technology operating leaders; they have been part of multiple IPOs and acquisitions.
 They have scaled companies to hundreds of billion dollars of revenue into the fold.
 They’re not being considered for board roles, so we’re trying to move the needle and create a platform for our founding members to become visible and become part of the startup network.

 Just yesterday, we had a press release come out about one of our board placements, and it got much attention; and I think it’s an excellent example of a manifestation of how we’re focusing on technology expertise first and then, of course, gender equality going hand in hand with it.

 The irony is that study after study has shown that when a woman leads the company, the company outperforms those led by their male counterparts.